-Peach season is in full swing here in Utah.
+Peach season is in full swing here in Utah and I’m talking Fresh Peach Topping.
 I always look forward to this time of year in Utah.
 It begins with raspberries and then moves on to peaches.
 Both of these are precursors to my favorite season – Autumn.
 So I love how I get lead right into the season with these fruits.

 I was lucky enough to have my hubby get a whole box of Brigham City peaches from our local farmer’s market.
 I have loved eating them, but my family is actually tired of them now.
 I could go for another box!
 I love to eat them for breakfasts tossed in some sugar then topped with some milk.
 However, with a whole box of them, I needed to do some other things with them.